 We moms are busy people.
-What makes me crazy is when moms have been conditioned to think that we’re too busy to take care of our families.
+What makes me crazy is when moms have been conditioned to think that we’re too busy to take care of our families, therefore we’re obviously too busy to run a business.

 Sometimes, not all the time, we moms need to earn more money.
 Sometimes it’s because we’re just flat broke.
 Other times you’re like me and you have huge financial goals that you want to achieve and your husband’s income won’t be able to meet them, no matter how many extra overtime shifts he picks up.
 A mom I met in a Facebook group recently has a husband who won’t work.
 I’ve been in all of those situations at one time or another.
 (Although I would like to point out the man who wouldn’t work in my house is my ex.
 Ian’s a hard worker who is anything but a deadbeat.)